cr0wst/laravel-container-info/README.md

 ## Working with Bindings
 * `binding:list` - Lists the registered bindings by showing the abstract (interface) and concrete class that will be injected.
     * `--include-illuminate` - Indicates that Illuminate classes should be included.
 They are not included by default.
 * `binding:usage` - Lists the registered bindings and which files they are referenced in.
+By default will exclude `node_modules` and `vendor`.
     * `--include-illuminate` - Indicates that Illuminate classes should be included.
 They are not included by default.
+    * `--include-vendor` - Indicates that the vendor directory should be included.
+It is not included by default.
+    * `--exclude=` - A comma separated string that indicates which directories to exclude.
     * `--sort` - Indicates that the information should be sorted.

 ## Working with Service Providers